jamesaduncan/osom.guide/src/executive.md

 industrialize their delivery?
 Are there services that should be decommissioned?

+Benefits realization should be reported through these mechanisms.

 ## Issue mandates to manipulate the service network

 When changes to services or the service network are foreseen or